Hydraulic Boundary Conditions

 FLOW-3D has the capability to read external files having more than 500 data points specified as input information.
 This allows the input of very accurate rating curves for any arbitrary river profile.

-If only the flow rate of a river is known on an inlet boundary, and no information about the fluid elevation is available, then the new boundary type Only Discharge could be selected for the inlet.
-FLOW-3D then sets a fluid elevation in accordance to the flow situation in the domain adjacent to the inlet boundary area.
-The only input the user has to provide, in addition to the volume discharge rate (time dependent or not), is a minimum fluid elevation.
-The minimum fluid elevation is used, for example, as a way of preventing the change of the flow regime from sub-critical to a super critical regime.
+If only the flow rate of a river is known on an inlet boundary, and no information about the fluid elevation is available, then the boundary type Volume Flow Rate can be selected for the inlet.
+This sets a fluid elevation in accordance to the flow situation in the domain adjacent to the inlet boundary area.
+The only input the user needs to provide, in addition to the volume discharge rate, is a minimum fluid elevation.
+The minimum fluid elevation can be used as a way of preventing the change of the flow regime from subcritical to supercritical.

 The Inlet Profile Boundary Condition